disciplinedHalfAss/CMPT470/README.md

 - Books posted by the user can be seen and modified on their profile page

+### Features In Progress
+- Submission of reviews for a user on their book post
+- Viewing reviews specific to that user on their post
+- Editing profile information

 ## Technologies used
 - Ruby on Rails
 - Angular.js